Kendallziyen/Java_Basics/README.md

-# java_basics
+# Java Basics
-Basics for beginners
+All the basics for beginners